 Tryptophan is an essential amino acid.
 While it's mostly known for helping us make the sleep-inducing compound serotonin, tryptophan metabolism also helps us make NAD via the kynurenine pathway.

-Tryptophan containing foods include:
+Tryptophan-containing foods include:

-|Pumpkin seeds||cottage cheese||Chocolate|
+|Pumpkin seeds||Cottage cheese||Chocolate|

 8 Take Some Vitamin D

 Every cell of your body has receptors for vitamin D. This is proof of its importance in maintaining health.
 Preliminary evidence has noted vitamin D raises NAD levels in fat cells.
-You make vitamin D when your exposed to sunlight.
+You make vitamin D when your exposure to sunlight.
 You can also take vitamin D supplements too.